eclipse-archived/ceylon-lang.org/documentation/1.0/faq/language-design.md

     void setItem(Integer index, Object item)

-i.e. you can put things that aren't `Integer`s in an `Array<Object>`.
+So you can put things that aren't `Integer`s in an `Array<Object>`.

 But `Array<Integer>` _would_ be an `Array<out Object>`, where
 the signature of the `setItem()` method would be:

     void setItem(Integer index, Bottom item)

-(i.e. contravariant occurrences of the type parameter take the value `Bottom` in the covariant instantiation of the invariant type.)
+(i.e. contravariant occurrences of the type parameter would take the value `Bottom` in the covariant instantiation of the invariant type.)

 We're still trying really hard to _not_ need to add use site